GrainGenes/GGBlastPlugin/README.md

 # GGBlastPlugin - JBrowse Plugin
 A JBrowse plugin that integrates BLAST search functionality, allowing users to BLAST genes, transcripts, or selected genomic regions directly from the genome browser with job tracking and history management.

+A sample application can be found at: https://graingenes.org/jb/?data=/ggds/whe-test

 **BLAST Menu Integration** - The plugin adds a dedicated BLAST menu to the JBrowse navigation bar, providing quick access to BLAST functionality and job history:
 <img width="250" alt="image" src="https://github.com/user-attachments/assets/26ea0c65-88f9-484f-bb68-a46f88775783" />